metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ## Final notes and where to start

-Please keep in mind that large amount of code is not in line with all the guidelines described here, significant portion of code was written before this "CONTRIBUTING" file even existed.
+Please keep in mind that large amount of existing code is not in line with all the guidelines described here, significant portion of code was written before this "CONTRIBUTING" file even existed.

 So it's an ongoing effort that by no means gets fulfilled.

-I recommend you start at looking into [TODO](https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/Readme/TODO.md) list, unless you have specific ideas or recommendations.
+I recommend you start at looking into [TODO](https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/Readme/TODO.md) list and also use "TODO tree" extension to see more todo's, unless you have specific ideas or recommendations.